wowserhq/wowser/README.md

 The project is very much a work in progress, but is already capable of successfully authenticating, logging into a realm and listing chat messages.

+## Browser Support

+Wowser is presumed to be working on any browser supporting [JavaScript's typed arrays](http://caniuse.com/#search=typed%20arrays) and at the very least a binary version of the WebSocket protocol.

 ## Development & Contribution

 Wowser is written in [ES2015](https://babeljs.io/docs/learn-es2015/), compiled by [Babel](https://babeljs.io/), developed with [Gulp](http://gulpjs.com/) and tested through [Mocha](http://mochajs.org/).